 Top 5 Behaviour Management strategies for kids

-Just like any other management system, behavior management for children is not only essential, it also needs to be done in a systematic & well-planned way.
-It revolves around providing the right guidance to your child so that he/she can distinguish between the wrong and the right behavior and is encouraged to follow the right one.
+Just like any other management system, behaviour management for children is not only essential, it also needs to be done in a systematic & well-planned way.
+It revolves around providing the right guidance to your child so that he/she can distinguish between the wrong and the right behaviour and is encouraged to follow the right one.
 Kids come with their own set of attitudes and have their individual ways to respond and react to situations and with fellow human beings, and no two kids are the same.
-Hence there can be no generic way of managing child behavior problems of kids but by following a defined set of the behavior management strategies, positive behaviors can be inculcated in kids.
+Hence there can be no generic way of managing child behaviour problems of kids but by following a defined set of the behavior management strategies, positive behaviors can be inculcated in kids.
 Doing so helps to set in a constructive and practical behavioral pattern in kids.
 Whether it is in school or at home, managing the behavior of kids should be done in a focused and mindful manner.
 While it can be daunting and challenging, strategizing and planning well in advance helps in setting the perspectives right thereby achieving the final goal.

 Tips for devising behavior management strategies for your kids

 Setting & Communicating the rules

 The behaviour of kids, to a great extent, is influenced by the company they keep at school & at home.
 So a congruence in the behaviour management strategies used in school & home is a great way to reinforce and manage the child behaviour patterns.
 As we see typically, the teachers define basic rules for their class and introduce the kids to the same at the onset itself.
 A similar thing can be and should be practiced at home too.